euler-xyz/evc-playground/README.md

 ## Ethereum Vault Connector (EVC)

-The Ethereum Vault Connector (EVC) is an attempt to distill the core functionality required for a lending market into a foundational layer that can be used as a base building block for many diverse protocols.
-The EVC is primarily a mediator between Vaults, which are contracts that implement the ERC-4626 interface and contain a small amount of additional logic for interfacing with other vaults.
+The Ethereum Vault Connector (EVC) is a foundational layer designed to facilitate the core functionality required for a lending market.
+It serves as a base building block for various protocols, providing a robust and flexible framework for developers to build upon.
+The EVC primarily mediates between vaults, contracts that implement the ERC-4626 interface and contain additional logic for interfacing with other vaults.
+The EVC not only provides a common base ecosystem but also reduces complexity in the core lending/borrowing contracts, allowing them to focus on their differentiating factors.

-For more information about the EVC refer to the [EVC WHITEPAPER](https://github.com/euler-xyz/euler-evc/blob/master/docs/whitepaper.md) and the [EVC SPECS](https://github.com/euler-xyz/euler-evc/blob/master/docs/specs.md).
+For more information about the EVC refer to the [EVC WHITEPAPER](https://github.com/euler-xyz/ethereum-vault-connector/blob/master/docs/whitepaper.md) and the [EVC SPECS](https://github.com/euler-xyz/ethereum-vault-connector/blob/master/docs/specs.md).

 ## EVC Playground